Why Germany Lost World War I

 1917

 Again, World War I was a war of attrition.
 Germany had a chance to win the war in 1917.
-In 1917, the Russian Army collapsed and Russia was out of the war, the British Army’s size and effectiveness was diminished after the very heavy losses from the Somme offensive, and a large part of the French Army mutinied.
+In 1917, the Russian Army collapsed and Russia was out of the war, the British Army’s size and effectiveness was diminished after the very heavy losses from the Somme offensive, and part of the French Army mutinied.
 Germany had to attack before large numbers of American troops began arriving and prepared for combat.
 But Germany had suffered huge losses in its attack on Verdun.

 The American army was not ready for European warfare in 1917.
 The American army was very small and ill-equipped.
 Although America sent over a total of 2 million troops in 1917 and 1918, they were poorly-trained and lacked weapons like machine guns and artillery.
 France and England had to arm the American soldiers and teach them how to use the weapons to fight a new kind of war.
 But by the spring of 1918 about one million Americans were ready for combat.